adamdmharvey/auth0-docs/articles/videos/get-started/04_02-authenticate-spa-example.md

   We are also instructed to add our localhost development url to the **Callback URL** and **Allowed Web Origins** lists.

-  Finally, assuming that `node.js` is installed we can install our dependences and start the application.
+  Finally, assuming that `node.js` is installed we can install our dependencies and start the application.

   Now we can test the authentication by clicking the **Login** button.
 </details>